Establishing and Operating Transparent

 Expected Roles of and Support for Outside Directors

 At the same time, the outside directors advise on management and business challenges.
-Advisory opportunities include regularly scheduled liaison meetings attended by all outside directors and outside Audit & Supervisory Board members, each of whom attends various other meetings also, including the Sustainability Council, Carbon Neutrality and Environmental Committee meetings.
+Advisory opportunities include regularly scheduled liaison meetings attended by all outside officers and outside Audit & Supervisory Board members, each of whom attends various other meetings also, including the Sustainability Council, Carbon Neutrality and Environmental Committee meetings.

 Outside Directors and Outside Audit & Supervisory Board Members

-At the annual Shareholders’ Meeting, held on June 14, 2024, Mayumi Matsumoto, Takashi Wada, Masanori Furukawa, Shigeki Maeda, and Makoto Aou were appointed as outside directors.
+Takashi Wada, Masanori Furukawa, Shigeki Maeda, and Makoto Aou were appointed as outside directors.

 For outside Audit & Supervisory Board members, we reappointed Chika Kako, who joins incumbent members Hitoshi Kuwayama and Masahiko Yokoi for a total of three outside auditors.